1985 Pilot Pen Classic

 The 1985 Pilot Pen Classic was a men's tennis tournament played on outdoor hard courts.
 It was the 12th edition of the Indian Wells Masters and was part of the 1985 Nabisco Grand Prix.
 It was played at the La Quinta Resort and Club in La Quinta, California, in the United States, from February 18 through February 25, 1985.
-Unseedd Larry Stefanki, who entered the main draw on a wildcard, won the singles title.
+Unseeded Larry Stefanki, who entered the main draw on a wildcard, won the singles title.